perpetualCreations/deargodpleaseno/README.md

 A more up-to-date version of the documentation below is available at [dreamerslegacy.xyz](https://dreamerslegacy.xyz/projects/deargodpleaseno/docs.html).

 ## Install and Uninstall
-deargodpleaseno is for Debian and Debian-based operating systems, running Apache.
+deargodpleaseno is for Ubuntu systems, running Apache.

+Debian and other Debian-based systems can be used, however install with ignoring dependencies.
+Afterwards, install Python3 and Apache2.

 Add the PPA hosting the Debian package.
 ```commandline